Monday, July 24, 2017

 William Winslow said he has “not formally” withdrawn support “yet,” but added that “others have so it’s not advancing at present.”

-The fifth trustee who signed—Diana K. Rogers—did not respond to an inquiry as to her intentions.
+The fifth trustee who signed—Diana K. Rodgers—did not respond to an inquiry as to her intentions.

 In exchanges of email correspondence among LACBA members, speculation has been expressed that Cohen—whose selection for the one-year post was recommended by last year’s president, Margaret Stevens—was seeking to legitimate the siphoning of LACBA funds to subsidize charitable activities of the group’s Counsel for Justice.